logolica99/lifehouse/README.md

 ## How to run the application
-1.**To run the API**
+1. **To run the API**
     Navigate into the **api** folder with a terminal or cmd and type `pip install -r requirements.txt`
-    to install all the dependencies
-    now run the commands
-    `python manage.py makemigrations`
+    to install all the dependencies.
+Now run the commands `python manage.py makemigrations`
     `python manage.py migrate`
     `python manage.py runserver`